Virtual Traffic Court Session

 Participants should click on the appropriate link at the bottom of this page to participate in the session.
 Participants (also known as "Defendants") are those people who have a citation pending before the Court and wish to enter a plea and address the Court regarding their matter.
 Observers are welcome to view the proceedings but only those people who have provided the notification discussed above will be able to address the Court.
 Observers are not allowed to participate and will only be able to view and hear the proceedings.

-The Hearing will be recorded.
+The Hearing will be recorded, by the court.

 As the Defendants will be visible to the Court and each other, appropriate dress is required.